chocolatetoothpaste/camino/README.md

 **Active development, please submit bugs and suggestions to GitHub repository to make Camino more awesome!!**

-**Update for v0.12.1** - Due to internal changes, v0.12.0 may have introduced a bug where requests without a content-type header were throwing an "Invalid content type" error.
+**Notice for v0.12.0 users** - Due to internal changes, v0.12.0 may have introduced a bug where requests without a content-type header were throwing an "Invalid content type" error.
 This fixed so requests without a content type simply passthru and request data to req.raw, and req.data is set to an empty object for type consistency.
 Please update camino ASAP if you started using 0.12.0.

 **Breaking changes**